-Three visiting writers teaching in the Barnard English Department this semester will read from their work.
+Three authors currently teaching Creative Writing at Barnard will read from their work.

 Enthusiastic alumnae flock to Mary Gordon's online course.

 The three poets will read from their work.